notexplosive/notexplosive.github.io/_posts/2023-07-10-pest-control-making-of.md

 Making the top 100 in GMTK means your game rose to the top 99.5 percentile of submissions... if you care about those sort of things (cough, it's me, I care).

-Composer, friend, and extremely cool guy [Ryan Yoshikami][quarkimo] competed in Ludum Dare with me in 2020.
+Composer, friend, and extremely cool guy [Ryan Yoshikami][quarkimo] joined me in Ludum Dare in 2020.
 Our submission, [Lay Down Your Roots](https://notexplosive.net/roots), [won 3rd place overall](https://ldjam.com/events/ludum-dare/46/lay-down-your-roots).
 Both Ryan and I refer to that time as when we "won" Ludum Dare.

 That same year, we decided we had so much fun doing Ludum Dare that we decided to take on GMTK as well.
 That was the year that we made [Three in a Rogue](https://notexplosive.net/three-in-a-rogue-classic) which I'll talk about eventually.
 All you really need to know is: It didn't go well.
 Ludum Dare is 24 hours longer than GMTK and scoping for a 72 hour game is very different than scoping for a 48 hour game.
 The game we submitted was an unplayable mess.
 I could summarize every comment on our submission page as "cool idea, but I barely made it out of the first room."

 The following year, in 2021, we made [Function Conjunction](https://notexplosive.net/functions) which smashed into the top 100 at 46th overall.
 A bonus of hitting top 100 in GMTK is that Mark Brown, the voice and later the face of GMTK, will personally play your game and pick his top 20 favorites from the top 100 and feature them in a video reviewing the jam.
 He'll also pepper in clips of other games that made top 100 in the preamble of the video.

 As far as Ryan and I are concerned: getting featured in that video is the true "win condition" for GMTK Jam.
-We weren't featured in 2021 as one of Mark's favorites, but we were visible in the preamble for a whopping 3 seconds at the [0:57 minute mark of the video](https://youtu.be/9U4Zoagd_40?t=56).
+We weren't featured in 2021 as one of Mark's favorites, but we were visible in the preamble for a whopping 3 seconds at the [0:57 mark of the video](https://youtu.be/9U4Zoagd_40?t=56).
 Almost a win, _so close_.

 In 2022, we completely blundered.
 [Seven Pips](https://notexplosive.net/dice) hit an embarrassing 1087th place.
-I want to do an entire retrospective on this game, but this post is already getting long and I haven't even started talking about _Pest Control_ yet.
+I want to do an entire retrospective on _Seven Pips_, but this post is already getting long and I haven't even started talking about _Pest Control_ yet.
 So let's do that.

 ## Putting a team together

-After the _Seven Pips_ disaster, Ryan and I debriefed on the jam, we both agreed it was a pretty bad time.
+After the _Seven Pips_ disaster, Ryan and I debriefed on the jam.
 I didn't have a clear vision for the game so he didn't have a clear reference point for the music.
 Our scope and ideas were limited to what I could create with procedural art, which was a recipe that worked for us in the successful _Function Conjunction_ and the award winning _Lay Down Your Roots._ It was becoming clear that those were the exception and not the rule.
-The weekend we made _Seven Pips_ was the first time I'd ever felt any tension or frustration between us, but the good news is we both felt it and both wanted to fix it.

 We agreed that the most actionable change for next time was: hire an artist.
 Fortunately GMTK has a teamfinder app specifically for the jam.
 You can plug in the skills your team has and the skills you're seeking and then broadcast and respond to ads for prospective teammates.

 The teamfinder app conveniently integrates with Discord.
 So if someone wants to "reply" to your teamfinder ad, they just shoot you a message.
 Meeting people this way is awkward.
 We ended up recruiting 2 artists this way and we fortunately ended up with cool, nice people but I was anxious about ending up with assholes or people who don't respond well to criticism.

 The first contact with prospective teammates is a skill I need to get better at.
 I should have been asking to see portfolios and vibe checking before I just let people in.
-I felt a slight time pressure because I started recruiting with just 1 week before the jam started.
-On the one hand that felt too late but there's usually a huge surge of people looking for teams in the last hours before the jam starts.
+There's usually a huge influx of people looking for teams right at the very end.
 One of our artists joined our team literally 1 hour before the jam started.

 ## Brainstorming